The

 kit" with the spring terminals, and another one or two came a

 local shop in Blackburn.
-I've discussed elsewhere that one
+I've discussed elsewhere that one of

-at some stage, one of them finally broke and I thought that I
+one of them finally broke and I thought that I would take it apart

-would take it apart to see how it worked.
-What was
+to see how it worked.
+What was inside?

 The two wires under the screw-down cover go to terminals embedded